open-AIMS/ereefs-documentation/README.md

 modelling (Queensland Government), remote sensing (BOM and CSIRO), hydrodynamic modelling (BOM and CSIRO) and biogeochemical modelling (CSIRO).
 AIMS's contribution is to provide data aggregation and visualisation services.
 Figure 1 shows an overview of the major components of eReefs.
-The AIMS eReefs platform generates its products based on eReefs model data provided by CSIRO, which are driven from boundary data from BOM and DES (Queensland Government).
+The AIMS eReefs platform generates its products based on eReefs model data provided by CSIRO.
+Input data at the boundary of the eReefs model is provided by BOM and DES (Queensland Government).
+Both CSIRO and BOM provide some additional visualisation websites ([BOM's Oceanography Forecast](http://www.bom.gov.au/oceanography/forecasts/), and [CSIRO's eReefs portal](https://portal.ereefs.info/)).
+Each of these websites are also accessible from the [eReefs website](https://ereefs.org.au/).
-In simple terms, the *boundary data* serves as a specialised input dataset for the model, containing information solely at the edges of the model's coverage area.
-This data, along with other inputs, enables the model to simulate conditions throughout the entire managed region. **JJ: It's not clear what the boundary data is or why it's required.
-Either explain here or link to more information - GL: I added a sentence just before this comment.
-I'm not entirely sure if that clarifies it or adds confusion.
-We could simply remove reference to the boundary data.
-I don't think it's necessary.
-It might help to understand how the model works, but that's not really our goal here.**
-Both CSIRO and BOM provide some additional visualisation websites.
-Each of the eReefs website are accessible from the [eReefs website](https://ereefs.org.au/).
-**JJ: why not link to them here? - GL: Because URLs are not always well maintained.
-They can change without providing redirection.
-Also, it's not what we do, it's just a quick reference to what they do.** This repository focuses on the [AIMS eReefs Platform](https://ereefs.aims.gov.au/) which provides visualisations of the eReefs models as animated multi-panel map videos that show the relationships between variables in the models.
+This repository focuses on the [AIMS eReefs Platform](https://ereefs.aims.gov.au/) which provides visualisations of the eReefs models as animated multi-panel map videos that show the relationships between variables in the models.
 Figure 1 below show how the data flows between different services that make up the eReefs platform.
 The AIMS eReefs Platform is represented by the more saturated blue box in the figure below.